UPPMAX/install-methods/comp/ruby/ruby-2.6.2-install-README.md

 Ruby can be built against, so add its `pkgconfig/` directory to `PKG_CONFIG_PATH` in the mf file.

-The mf file also needs to load include files from 2.5.0, though this matches this version it would still be 2.5.0 if this version was 2.5.1.
-So, add some tcl to derive this from the version string.
+The mf file also needs to load include files from 2.6.0, not 2.6.2, so add some tcl to derive this from the version string.